How to travel on Indian Railways … and by Indian trains, planes, cars, rickshaws, buses, and more

 Taxis and autorickshaws

 For getting around within a city, taxis, and autorickshaws are the best.
 To call a taxi, I recommend downloading the Ola app and using it.
-Uber is popular in big cities like Delhi and Mumbai and can work out very well.
-It’s generally much cheaper to use Ola and Uber than a local taxi stand.
+It’s generally much cheaper to use Ola than a local taxi stand.
 Note: I do not recommend Uber in India.
 I had the worst experience I have ever had while travelling in India when taking an Uber to the airport in Delhi recently.

 Autorickshaws can be a great way to go shorter distances.
 Make sure you have the fare fixed before you start.
 There is usually room for some negotiation.
 In touristy areas, they tend to inflate the fares for foreigners, sometimes even doubling them.
 It’s good to know what the real fare is.

 And in really crowded places like Old Delhi, Varanasi, or the Haridwar bazaar, the cycle rickshaw is the way to go.
 Personally, I tend not to negotiate with these guys because they work so hard for their money.